Why playing the Caro-Kann?

 Let’s take the main line 3.Nc3 dxe4 4.Nxe4 Bf5 as an example (see diagram above).
 The fact that we castle kingside, opposed to the more traditional setup with queenside castling, provides us with good attacking chances against White’s king.
 There are many games, where Black manages to win in Sicilian style.
 More often than that, however, Black will be able exploit White’s overextended pawn structure.
 In some positions, there are four weak pawns to attack (h5, c4, f2 and g2) in addition to White’s exposed king.

 6. Stealth Factor

-Let’s introduce two new terms into chess language.
-With stealth factor I mean the positional complexity of the position.
+The winning potential is vastly enhanced by the stealth factor.
+This expression of mine refers to the positional complexity of a position.
 Obviously, by engaging in the Caro-Kann Master Class, you will be an expert in this opening, having a knowledge advantage over your opponents most of the time.
-Such an advantage is not worth so much, if the position is simple, allowing your opponent to apply common chess logic to navigate.
+Such an advantage is not worth much, if the position is simple, allowing your opponent to apply common chess logic to navigate.
 However, if the position is strategically demanding and your potential advantage camouflaged by optical illusions, you will be able to draw the maximum benefit from your thorough preparation.
 A good example for the stealth factor are Hedgehog positions, where the uninitiated easily underestimates Black’s potential.
-The Caro-Kann is less complicated, but leaves also room for obscurity.
+The Caro-Kann is less complicated, but leaves also a lot of room for obscurity.
 The moment I really caught fire was, when I continuously stumbled over positions, where the engine gave =+, where I would have initially guessed equality and -/+ where I only assumed a slight advantage for Black.
 The following is a good example.